Kajja/slash-a-node/README.md

  *      Number of executed instruction: 2
  *      Number of executed instruction: 3
  *      Number of executed instruction: 4
- *      Number of executed instruction: 5
- *      Number of executed instruction: 6
- *      Number of executed instruction: 7
- *      The output of the execution: 16
+ *      The output of the execution:
 */
 ```
-This will output:

 You can register many callbacks for every event.
-They will be called in the
-order that they were registered.
-The "tick" and the "finished" events are
-the only supported events.
+They will be called in the order that they were registered.
+The "tick" and the "finished" events are the only supported events.

 About the implementation